wisnu1212/VerusCliMining/README.md

 # Android-Mining
-Quick installation of mining on Android Phones
+Quick installation of Verus mining on Android Phones

 ## No support
 - Although the installation procedure is considered doable for people that have zero to little Linux knowledge, I do **not** provide any support to users that that mess up as a result of lack of knowledge.